Meghana-ch/COMP440/README.md

 **Contribution of Teammates:**

-Meghana CHikkam: Worked with the Front-end Development and functionalities
+- Meghana Chikkam: Worked with the Front-end Development and functionalities

-Bhagav Kandru: Worked with the SQL Connections and database, Pushed code to GitHub, and wrote the README content.
+- Bhagav Kandru: Worked with the SQL Connections and database, Pushed code to GitHub, and wrote the README content.